 Try using positive affirmations to help you stay positive and speed recovery.
 Deep water running is a great way to maintain your fitness while taking a break from running.
 It is a non-impact workout that most closely emulates running.

 Seek professional medical advice, which will probably involve physical therapy treatments to help balance the muscles that support the knees.
 You may also want to try Reiki for Runners as it can help injuries heal faster.

 Some of the treatments that are regularly used to treat and speed recovery are:

-When you get the ok to go back to running, start back slowly and gradually.
+When you feel that it is ok to try running again, start back slowly and gradually.
 You don't want to aggravate your knee pain.
-This is the time to re-evaluate your running posture and your running foot strike.
+This is the time to re-evaluate your running posture and particularly your running foot strike especially if you are a heel striker.
 If your form or your landing strike is the source of the problem, the knee injury will re-occur unless corrected.